Let me introduce myself: my name is Marco and live in Paris.

 Unusual places to visit in Paris

-When they ask my advice about a potential Paris itinerary, I always ask them what they do for a living.
+When they ask my advice about what to do in Paris, I always ask them what they do for a living and if they want to visit Paris with children or on their own.
 This enables me to give clients personalized suggestions that reflect their interests.
 For example, if they are architects (as many of them are!) they are already familiar with the more famous buildings.
 I update them on the latest developments in Paris architecture that could be of interest to them.

 Architecture enthusiasts, take a tour to Les Halles!